NSG service tags for Azure HDInsight

 The easiest way to begin using service tags with your HDInsight cluster is to add the global tag

-HDInsight to a network security group rule.
+HDInsight to an NSG rule.

 From the Azure portal, select your network security group.